 What Is Live Better U?

 Live Better U is Walmart’s employer-based educational benefits program.
-Live Better U provides a way for employees, also known as “associates,” to earn certificates and degrees at a much lower cost.
+Live Better U provides a way for employees, also known as “associates,” to earn certificates and degrees that are fully paid for by the Walmart corporation.
 Live Better U provides online offerings for associates who wish to do any of the following: